Padre Pio: Worldwide devotion

 Padre Pio has become one of the world's most popular saints.
-There are more than 3,000 "Padre Pio Prayer Groups" worldwide, with three million members.
-The first St Padre Pio parish in the world was established on 16 June 2002, in Kleinburg, Ontario, Canada.
-There are parishes in Vineland and Lavallette, New Jersey, and Sydney, Australia, and shrines in Buena, New Jersey, and Santo Tomas, Batangas, Philippines, dedicated to Padre Pio.
-A 2006 survey by the magazine Famiglia Cristiana found that more Italian Catholics pray to Padre Pio for intercession than to any other figure.
+The world's first St. Padre Pio parish was established on 16 June 2002 in Kleinburg, Ontario, Canada.
+There are now other parishes in the towns of Vineland and Lavallette, New Jersey, in the US and in Sydney, Australia.
+There are also shrines to Padre Pio in Buena, New Jersey, and Santo Tomas, Batangas, Philippines.
+A 2006 survey by the Italian magazine Famiglia Cristiana (Christian Family) found that more Italian Catholics pray for intercession to Padre Pio than to anyone else.

-In 2002, a few months after the canonization of Padre Pio, a new TV station was launched in Italy dedicated to his life and devotion, named Padre Pio TV.
-It is based at San Giovanni Rotondo and broadcasts on its own website and various internet platforms.
+A few months after his canonisation in 2002, a new TV station, Padre Pio TV, was launched in Italy dedicated to his life and devotion.
+Based in San Giovanni Rotondo, it broadcasts on its own website and various Internet platforms.

-The remains of Saint Pio were brought to the Vatican for veneration during the 2015–2016 Extraordinary Jubilee of Mercy.
-Saint Pio and Saint Leopold Mandic were designated as saint-confessors to inspire people to become reconciled to the Church and to God, by the confession of their sins.
+Pio's remains were brought to the Vatican for veneration during the Extraordinary Jubilee of Mercy, 2015–2016.
+Saints Padre Pio and Leopold Mandic were designated as saint-confessors to inspire people to become reconciled to the Church and to God by confession of their sins.

-Saint Pio of Pietrelcina was named the patron saint of civil defence volunteers after a group of 160 petitioned the Italian Bishops' Conference for this designation.
-The bishops forwarded the request to the Vatican, which gave its approval to the designation.
-He is also "less officially" known as the patron saint of stress relief and the January blues, after the Catholic Enquiry Office in London proclaimed him as such.
-They designated the most depressing day of the year, identified as the Monday closest to January 22, as "Don't Worry Be Happy Day", in honor of Padre Pio's famous advice: "Pray, hope, and don't worry."
+Saint Pio of Pietrelcina was named the patron saint of civil defence volunteers after a group of 160 petitioned the Italian Bishops' Conference for this designation and the bishops forwarded the request to the Vatican, which gave its approval.
+Padre Pio is also "less officially" known as the patron saint of stress relief and the "January blues", after the Catholic Enquiry Office in London proclaimed him as such.
+They also designated the most depressing day of the year, identified as the Monday closest to January 22, as "Don't Worry Be Happy Day", in honour of Padre Pio's famous advice: "Pray, hope, and don't worry."

 Some of Padre Pio's relics toured Northern Ireland in 2022 and Scotland in 2023.